Hiding Liker Identity Did Not Increase Engagement With Reputationally Risky Content on X (Formerly Twitter): Research Overview

 \textbf{Transformation of effect size.} The coefficients estimated for the DiD terms in the two-period and multi-period regression models are the natural logarithms of the ratios for the number of likes with the treatment of private visibility compared to the number of likes that are expected to receive with public visibility during the post-treatment period.
 We exponentially transform the coefficient estimates of the DiD terms in the models and measure the effect size of the private visibility as:

-where $\beta$ is the coefficient estimates for the DiD terms. $\var{Effect}$ indicates the ratio of extra change of the number of likes to posts with the treatment of private visibility relative to the number of likes that are expected to receive with public visibility.
+where $\beta$ is the coefficient estimate for the specific DiD term.
+ATT indicates the ratio of extra change of the number of likes to posts with the treatment of private visibility relative to the number of likes that are expected to receive with public visibility.
 We used this indicator to analyze the effect of private visibility on liking behavior.